Bountiful benefits of biochar

 So how can you make biochar for yourself?

 There are many different ways you can do this, we have experimented with making burners from old gas bottles, milo cans and stainless steel tubes.
-Through this process and realising the bountiful benefits of biochar we have decided to create a biochar burner for the home garden which will be in our shop soon.
+Through this process and realising the bountiful benefits of biochar we have decided to create a biochar burner for the home garden which is in our shop here.

-If you want to make your own and have a play, here are a few video links below:
+If you want to learn more about biochar and make your own or have a play, here are a few links below: